-Chiefs matriarch, now 82, will continue Super Bowl streak
+Ready, set, show: Chiefs’ Hill offers to race Bucs’ Miller

 AWARDS SEASON

-NFL Honors, the annual primetime awards special that recognizes the league’s best players, performances and plays from the season, will be broadcast nationally the night before the Super Bowl.
+NFL Honors, the annual primetime special when The Associated Press hands out its individual league awards, will be broadcast nationally the night before the Super Bowl.

 The two-hour show airs Saturday on CBS with Emmy Award-winning entertainer Steve Harvey hosting for the third consecutive year.
 Grammy award-winning rock band Green Day will open the show, and Leslie Odom Jr. will perform during the in-memoriam segment.

-The show includes the unveiling of the 2021 Pro Football Hall of Fame class, the prestigious Walter Payton Man of the Year announcement and The Associated Press’ annual accolades that include the NFL’s Most Valuable Player and Comeback Player of the Year.
+The show also includes the unveiling of the 2021 Pro Football Hall of Fame class and the prestigious Walter Payton Man of the Year announcement.

 WHAT DO YOU MEME?